I-20 Updates: Keeping your I-20 up-to-date

 Students who have added a minor or a secondary major should not submit the Change of Major e-form as the minor or secondary major will not be entered in SEVIS.

-The following types of students must complete the Undergraduate/Graduate Change of Major e-form in iStart within 10 business days of the change:
+The following types of students must complete the Undergraduate/Graduate Change of Major e-form in iStart within 10 days of the change:

 1. Students who have changed their major